 - Although it rarely kills anyone in rich countries today, it was still the fourth biggest killer of all ages in developing countries in 2001.

-The world’s biggest killer for all of history until perhaps the 1980s is…. drum roll… diarrhea!
-Most Americans would never guess it because almost nobody dies from diarrhea in temperate nations like the US mostly due to improved sewage and water treatment which have prevented the spread of disease, but it was the third biggest killer in the USA in 1900 after influenza and pneumonia (#1) and tuberculosis (#2).
+The world’s biggest killer for all of history until perhaps the 1980s is…. drum roll… diarrhea!* Most Americans would never guess it because almost nobody dies from diarrhea in temperate nations like the US nowadays mostly due to improved sewage and water treatment, but it was still the third biggest killer in the USA in 1900 after influenza and pneumonia (#1) and tuberculosis (#2).

-Diarrhea is much harder to manage in poor, tropical nations because of bad sanitation and rich countries developed intravenous treatment which was effective, but that is expensive and requires medical professionals to administer so diarrhea remained the biggest killer in poor countries until the a new treatment was developed in the 1970s which almost magically eliminates over 90% of diarrheal deaths for pennies per treatment.
+Diarrhea is much harder to manage in poor, tropical nations because of bad sanitation.
+Rich countries developed intravenous treatment a century ago which was effective, but it is expensive and requires medical professionals to administer.
+So diarrhea remained the biggest killer in poor countries until the a new treatment was developed in the 1970s which almost magically eliminates over 90% of diarrheal deaths for pennies per treatment.
 The British medical journal, the Lancet called it, “potentially the most important medical advance this century,” but most people don’t even know what it is.

-As an economist, I rarely teach something practical that could save a life, but I have used this treatment many times for my kids when they were little and for myself when afflicted with severe diarrhea while traveling in tropical nations.
-It may have already saved your life when you were a child because it is the primary treatment for diarrhea in the US too.
+As an economist, I rarely teach something practical that could save a life, but I have used this treatment many times for myself when afflicted with severe diarrhea while traveling in the tropics and for my children when they were little.
+It may have already saved your life when you were a child because it is now the primary treatment for diarrhea in the US.
 It is called Oral Rehydration Therapy (ORT – but there are several other acronyms like ORS).
 It is basically water with a fairly precise amount of salt and sugar.
-That’s right salty sugar water is the most important medical advance of the 20th century!
-The WHO estimates that ORT saved well over 60 million people and it continues to save millions every year.
+That’s right, salty water with sugar is the most important medical advance of the 20th century!
+The WHO estimates that ORT has saved well over 60 million people and it continues to save millions every year.

 The basic formula: Just mix up these ingredients and drink as much as you can to replace the fluids lost due to diarrhea.